benhook1013/space-game/PLAN.md

   so balancing is easy and numbers aren't scattered across files
 - Prefer composition over inheritance when adding behaviours
 - Pass dependencies through constructors where possible; keep singletons rare
+- Use simple state handling (plain classes or `ValueNotifier`s) instead of heavyweight patterns like BLoC or Redux

 ## 🛠️ Setup